A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 There are two keys to the success of Five Drops Bourbon.
 The first is the use of pure Montana spring water.
 The second is the fact that this whiskey is matured in smaller-than-normal charred, white oak barrels in a rickhouse that has no temperature controls.
-The distillers believe that the massive swings in temperatures throughout the years give this bourbon a unique flavor profile.
+The distillers believe that the massive swings in temperature over the years give this bourbon a unique flavor profile.

 Tasting Notes: